This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The baby may exhibit tremors or muscle spasms or even develop paralysis in certain parts of the body.
 Extreme fatigue can also be a sign of brain damage.

-As a child grows older, they may struggle to learn and perform physical tasks like getting dressed, tying shoes, using writing instruments.
+As a child grows older, they may struggle to learn and perform physical tasks like getting dressed, tying shoes, and using writing instruments.
 They may have trouble reaching other physical and motor milestones.

-Developmental and Cognitive Symptoms
+Developmental and Cognitive Symptoms of Brain Damage

 Brain damage in an infant may also manifest as mental, behavioral, and emotional developmental issues or delays.[4]